Search documentation...

 Edit view

 After creating a new journey, you’ll land in the edit view.
 This is where you can add more steps or “tiles” to the journey and configure the logic for each one.
-At any point, you can click save changes or discard changes to make the associated action and exit the edit view.
+At any point, you can click save changes or discard changes to create the associated action and exit the edit view.
 If you navigate away from this edit view with unsaved changes, those changes will be lost.

 Journey edit view in the Hightouch UI